smi2/phpClickHouse/README.md

 ### Todos

- - Write Tests
+ - Write unit-tests & more docs
- - Write docs
+ - Fix `array` insert in row
- - Fix array insert in row
+ - Add/use composer | include.php
- - add/use composer ?
+ - Find ActiveHost & CheckCluster - how check cluster and replica work?
- - drop include ?
+ - Drop partitions in cluster
- - find ActiveHost & CheckCluster - how check cluster and replica ?
+ - Use version/tag/release

 License